yutsuku/KLHThreatMeterBlizz/README.md

 4) fine tune position
 5) right click

+To reset to default state use this command
+	/ktmsnap reset

 The addon shows data directly from KLHThreatMeter, which unfortunetly means that it will **not** be accurate when there are many monsters around and there is no work around this in 1.12 patch.
 Sorry!